sst/guide/_chapters/create-containers.md

 ![New homepage loaded screenshot]({{ site.url }}/assets/new-homepage-loaded.png)

-Next we are going add login and signup links to our navbar.
+Next we are going to add login and signup links to our navbar.